-If I were to explain information architecture using an elevator pitch, most probably I would say it's both an art and a science that does its best to organise websites so that users, no matter how technically skilled they are, find exactly what they are looking for.
+If I were to explain information architecture using an elevator pitch, most probably I would say it’s both an art and a science that does its best to organize websites so that users, no matter how technically skilled they are, find exactly what they are looking for.

 Something to think about…